 Mr. Manewith is a member of the National Employment Lawyers Association.
+He currently serves as Secretary on the Executive Board of the National Employment Lawyers Association (NELA), Illinois chapter.
 He has assisted with voter protection efforts, and regularly speaks with young lawyers and law students about the practice of law.
 Mr. Manewith also volunteers for the Board of Jewish Education of Metropolitan Chicago.
-He was recently appointed to the Executive Board of the National Employment Lawyers Association (NELA), Illinois chapter.

 Education & Awards

 - J.D., University of Illinois College of Law, cum laude

 - Illinois Super Lawyers “Rising Star” for Employment Litigation: 2013 – 2018

 - Leading Lawyer 2019

 - United States Court of Appeals for the Seventh Circuit

 - United States District Court for the Northern District of Illinois

 - Trial Bar of the Northern District of Illinois